Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 }

-The hash_equals function is timing-safe, which prevents timing attacks that could be used to guess the expected signature by observing response times.
+The hash_equals function performs a timing-safe comparison.
+This prevents timing attacks where an attacker measures response times to gradually guess the expected signature.
 Always use hash_equals rather than a direct string comparison when verifying cryptographic signatures in PHP.

-Note: Always read the raw request body using php://input rather than $_POST.
-Webhook providers typically send JSON payloads, and the raw body gives you access to the exact bytes that were signed.
-If you parse the payload using $_POST first, you may lose the original raw data needed for signature verification.
+php://inputrather than$_POST.
+Most webhook providers send JSON payloads, and the raw body gives you the exact bytes that were signed.
+If you parse the payload through$_POSTfirst, you may lose the original data needed for reliable signature verification.

-Some providers use a timestamp header in addition to the signature to prevent replay attacks.
-The timestamp is included in the signature computation, and requests with timestamps older than a threshold are rejected.
-This stops attackers from capturing and replaying valid webhook requests that they have intercepted.
+Some providers include a timestamp header alongside the signature.
+The timestamp is included in the signature computation, and requests with timestamps outside a reasonable window are rejected.
+This prevents attackers from capturing and replaying valid webhook calls that they have intercepted.

 $timestamp = $_SERVER['HTTP_X_TIMESTAMP'] ?? '';